teleclimber/jsonapirouter/README.md

 Depending on your DB and models code, fetching a primary resource may include the id of a related resource that ought to be included.
 This is common with to-one relationships.

-In other cases, to get related ids, you will have to perform an additional DB request, and this request may include complete data for related resources, not just ids.
+In other cases, to get related ids, you will have to perform an additional DB query, and this may return complete data for related resources, not just ids.

 In either case, `Includes` can help.